pniewiejski/react-redux-realworld-example-app/instruction/INSTRUCTION.md

 ## Exercise 10 - SLAP it - extract ArticleBody component

+The goal of this task is to get rid of the `marked` dependency in the Article component and SLAP it a little bit more.
+This is just to show that those components can be really easy to read thanks to those small refactors.

+1. Replace `<div dangerouslySetInnerHTML={markup}></div>` with `<ArticleBody body={article.body} />`

 ## Exercise 11 - Destructure props in Article component (you will need that later)

+The goal of this task is to become a little bit more prepared for the hooks refactor that is coming.

+Also it cleans up the component interface.
+There is one place where you see what props are used where (mainly in the `render` method).

 ## Exercise 12 - Move ArticleMeta to shared components and inject ArticleActions with props